deeprjs/deepr/README.md

 ### Keys

-We have seen previously some examples involving the arrow symbol `=>`, let's enter into the details of this powerful feature.
+We have seen previously some examples involving the arrow symbol `=>`; let's now go into the details of this powerful feature.

-Object keys are made of two parts, a "source" and a "target", separated by an arrow symbol (`=>`).
+Object keys are made of two parts, a "source" and a "target", separated by the arrow symbol `=>`.

 - The "source" is the method or the field name, evaluated in the current context.
 - The "target" is the place where to put the result of the evaluation in the response.